Dorpon23/Econmic-Crisis-Analysis-due-to-Covid-19-Using-Python-DataScience-/README.md

-# Web Map in Python
+# Econmic Crisis Analysis due to Covid-19 Using Python and DataScience

 Folium is a Python library for dealing with world maps.